mehatabpathan/PP5/README.md

 ## Security Features and Defensive Design
 ### User Authentication

 Where I have used Django's Class-based-views; Django's LoginRequiredMixin is used to make sure that any requests to access secure pages by non-authenticated users are redirected to the login page.
-Django's UserPassesTestMixin is used to limit access based on certain permissions i.e. to ensure users can only edit/delete Testimonials for which they are the author or if the user is the superuser.
+Django's UserPassesTestMixin is used to limit access based on certain permissions i.e. to ensure users can only edit/delete  for which they are the author or if the user is the superuser.
 If the user doesn't pass the test they are shown an HTTP 403 Forbidden error.

 Where I have used function based views I have used Django's login_required and user_passes_test decorators to restrict access as required.